f5devcentral/f5-automation-labs/docs/class2/module1/lab2.rst

 Task 2 - Start the container image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To start using the container we will execute the command:
+To start the container we will execute the command:

 #.
 Execute ``docker run -p 8080:80 -p 2222:22 -p 10000:8080 --rm -it -e SNOPS_GH_BRANCH=master f5devcentral/f5-super-netops-container:jenkins``